AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

 - recommendations on how to act on and track future data
 - presentation of data

+## Key Learnings

+- I have the ability and knowledge to work as a full stack Marketing Analyst.
+- If a weird technical glitch happens during a presentation 😬, I now know that it's an opportunity to show off my calm & cool debugging skills!

 Happily, my project was chosen for Demo Day where I presented along with all the other graduating classes.